 Jaume I offers 28 degrees through the schools of Technology and Experimental Studies; Humanities and Social Studies; and Law and Economics; and is a pioneer in the use of new technologies.

 Pontificia Comillas is a Jesuit university with an enrollment of approximately 10,000 students.
 It is ranked as one of Spain’s best law, industrial engineering and social work schools.

-Due to COVID-19, St. Edward’s University has canceled all study abroad programs for the Fall 2020 semester, including programs offered by our partner providers.
+Due to COVID-19, St. Edward’s University has canceled all study abroad programs through summer 2021, including programs offered by our partner providers.
 This is necessary to ensure your health, safety and security in this unprecedented time.
-We are optimistic that study abroad opportunities will be a reality in future semesters, and we will update you on the status of Spring 2020 as soon as we are able.
+We are optimistic that study abroad opportunities will be a reality in future semesters, and we will update you on the status of Fall 2021 as soon as we are able.

 Study Abroad hosts many events throughout the year to help you learn about program offerings and global internship opportunities.
 Check out the calendar to see our upcoming events.